fatoom9/queue_management_system/doc/Queue Management System.md

 - [ ] View average wait time
 - [ ] Generate daily and weekly queue reports
 - [ ] Using FutureProvider in the application layer.
+- [ ] Display a "show items" button for each date.
+- [ ] Display addition time and completion time

 ### UI/UX